FedericoBruzzone/tdlib-rs/README.md

 This feature skip the linking of the library and only generate the code of `generated.rs`.
 Is used only for testing.

+### bots-only-api

+This feature enable the generation of the functions only used by Telegram bots.

 ## License